ZarehD/AspNetStatic/Readme.md

 - `IJsOptimizer`: Called when processing JsResource objects
 - `IBinOptimizer`: Called when processing BinResource objects

-AspNetStatic provides the following "default" implementations for these interfaces: `DefaultMarkupOptimizer`, `DefaultCssOptimizer`, and `DefaultJsOptimizer`.
-There is no default `IBinOptimizer`.
+AspNetStatic provides "default" implementations for these interfaces: `DefaultMarkupOptimizer`, `DefaultCssOptimizer`, and `DefaultJsOptimizer`.
+There is no default `IBinOptimizer` implementation.

 To use a custom optimizer, implement (_and register in DI_) the relevant interface.
 You can derive and extend the "default" implementation, if you wish.
 For instance, if you want to perform some pre and post processing operations on CSS resources (_in addition to the built-in minification_), derive and extend the DefaultCssOptimizer, like so: